MarcoBonato2007/MarcoBonato2007/README.md

 - Please view my algorithmic problem-solving work on [Codeforces page](https://codeforces.com/profile/marcobonato)
 - I am willing and able to learn new skills and frameworks (e.g. Pytorch)
 - Full proficiency in Python
-- Able to understand and use documentation, for example to interact with API's
+- Able to understand and use documentation, for example to interact with API's (e.g. I made a Discord Bot using Discord's Bot API)
 - Completed the General Certificate of Secondary Education, where i achieved 6 grade 9's and 4 grade 8's (the maximum grade is 9).
 - I am currently undertaking the A-Level qualification.
 I chose Maths, Further Maths, Physics and Computer Science.
 - Able to speak English (fluent), Italian (fluent), Dutch (limited) and German (limited)

 ## Projects and work

-Please refer to my [Github projects page](https://github.com/MarcoBonato09?tab=repositories) for my projects Please view my algorithmic problem-solving work on my [Codeforces page](https://codeforces.com/profile/marcobonato)
+Please refer to my [Github projects page](https://github.com/MarcoBonato09?tab=repositories) for my projects.
+Please view my algorithmic problem-solving work on my [Codeforces page](https://codeforces.com/profile/marcobonato).

 ## Hobbies and things I find fun